Off Plan Property Investment

 To attract buyers, a developer will commonly offer an early-bird type deal, meaning buyers can pick up high potential properties for a more reasonable (or more rewarding) rate.

-For this reason, off-plan properties are usually in high demand from property investors.
-Many residential and student developments sell out well before completion due to such strong off-plan deals.
+For this reason, many look to benefit from off-plan property investment.
+Such properties are usually in high demand from buyers.
+In fact, many residential and student developments sell out well before completion due to such strong off-plan deals.

 Is Off Plan Property Investment Suitable For Me?

 We often speak to new and experienced property investors who haven’t bought an off-plan property before.
 Whether they choose to go ahead always depends on the individual in question.
 It is our role to advise and educate investors as best we can, so that you (and others like you) can make an informed, objective decision.
 As such, we’ve listed some of the key questions you may want to consider before purchasing off-plan.

 Many investors want a property they can buy, get a tenant in immediately, and start earning a rental income.